Information is subject to change. This will be updated as soon as any information changes.

 Can I sleep in my vehicle in Yosemite?

-Sleeping in a vehicle is only allowed in a campsite (except in Camp 4) registered to you or another member of your group.
+Camping or sleeping in a vehicle is only allowed in a campsite you have reserved via Recreation.gov.
 Sleeping in a vehicle in a parking lot or along the side of a road is prohibited.

 Hiking, Backpacking, and Rock Climbing